-Professor Kathryn Sikkink is currently a Visiting Professor at the Blavatnik School of Government, and she is also a Regents Professor and the McKnight Presidential Chair in Political Science at the University of Minnesota.
+Professor Kathryn Sikkink is a Regents Professor and the McKnight Presidential Chair in Political Science at the University of Minnesota.
 She holds a Ph.D. from Columbia University.
 Her publications include The Justice Cascade: How Human Rights Prosecutions are Changing World Politics (awarded the Robert F. Kennedy Center Book Award, and the WOLA/Duke University Award); Mixed Signals: U.S. Human Rights Policy and Latin America; Activists Beyond Borders: Advocacy Networks in International Politics (co-authored with Margaret Keck and awarded the Grawemeyer Award for Ideas for Improving World Order, and the ISA Chadwick Alger Award for Best Book in the area of International Organizations); and The Power of Human Rights: International Norms and Domestic Change (co-edited with Thomas Risse and Stephen Ropp).

 Professor Sikkink has been a Fulbright Scholar in Argentina and a Guggenheim fellow.
 She is a fellow of the American Association for Arts and Sciences and the Council on Foreign Relations, and a member of the editorial board of 'International Studies Quarterly', 'International Organization,' and the 'American Political Science Review'.